-In the past decade, studies have shown that, despite the apparent improvements in women’s lives over the last 50 years or so, women’s happiness levels have steadily declined during that time.
-While there are many theories as to why this is, one could argue it’s because women’s lives are more hectic now than they have ever been.
+In the past decade, studies have shown that, despite the apparent improvements in women’s lives over the last 50 years, women’s happiness levels have steadily declined.1 There are many theories as to why this is.
+However, one could argue that it’s because women’s lives are more hectic now than ever.
 More women are trying to juggle a career, relationships, a family, a household, friendships, and other activities outside the home.
-And they are trying to do it all at once.
+And they are trying to do it all at once.2

-It’s no surprise, then, that many women (especially moms) are not making themselves a priority in their own lives.
+It’s no surprise that many women (especially moms) do not prioritize themselves in their own lives.
 Are you guilty of that?
 I know I am.
-Since becoming a mom, I have found it increasingly difficult to get around to finding time for myself to do things just for me.
-The thing I’m realizing is that if you’re trying to find time, it will never happen.
+Since becoming a mom, I have found it increasingly difficult to find time to do things just for me.
+I’m realizing that it will never happen if you’re trying to find the time.
 You have to make time.

 I know what you’re thinking: yeah, right.
 I know because I’ve felt that way, too.
 But it is so important to make time for yourself.
-Because if you don’t, I can almost guarantee that you’ll end up like many of the women in the study who seem to have it all, but are still desperately unhappy.
-I know you don’t want that, and I know you don’t want your kids to witness that.
-So it is important that you start making yourself a priority now.
+Because if you don’t, I can almost guarantee that you’ll end up like many of the women in the study who seem to have it all but are still desperately unhappy.
+I know you don’t want that, and you don’t want your kids to witness that.
+So it’s important to start making yourself a priority now.

 Why Is Me Time So Important?

 Sometimes, it may feel like it, but you’re not “just a mom.”
 Yes, being a mom is an incredibly important job.
 It’s perhaps even the most important job of your life, but it is not all that defines you.
 Before you were a mom, you were a woman with goals, hopes, and dreams.
 Before you were a mom, you were likely a wife, a friend, a colleague, or a co-worker.